jrodal98/screenshot-actions/README.md

 ./install.sh
 ```

+If you get a "Permission denied" error, try running "chmod +x install.sh" and then run `./install.sh` again.

 **NOTE:** Icons and Flameshot aren't supported without configuration.
 Fear not, configuring the script is very simple.

 **Make sure you set `SCREENSHOT_DIR` at the top of the `variables.sh` file or else your files won't end up where you want them!**